| Empirical Evidence for the Reality of

 continually render layer-upon-layer of unquestioned ignorance on our

 mindsets through the impact of multiple unexplored perceptions.
+Reality is never a given - it

 is an ongoing interpretive process involving the constant peeling away

 of unexplored presuppositions and adopted assumptions about life.
+The attitude of ‘knowing

 nothing’ can be a very good starting place for ‘crowded and untested’

+worldviews.
 I believe we are born all

 knowing and real - it is only when we start to articulate our thoughts